Past NIMBioS Postdoctoral Fellow

-Luis Carrasco Tornero (Ph.D.
-Ecology & Evolutionary Biology, University of Tsukuba, Japan, 2015) is a postdoctoral fellow working on a project to study the effects of landscape diversity and structure on the distribution of species and biodiversity.
-The research is conducted as a part of a Targeted Postdoctoral Fellowship in Spatial Biology in the labs of Xingli Giam, Monica Papeş, and Kimberly Sheldon.
+As a NIMBioS postdoctoral fellow, Luis Carrasco Tornero (Ph.D.
+Ecology & Evolutionary Biology, University of Tsukuba, Japan, 2015) worked on a project to study the effects of landscape diversity and structure on the distribution of species and biodiversity.
+The research was conducted as a part of a Targeted Postdoctoral Fellowship in Spatial Biology in the labs of Xingli Giam, Monica Papeş, and Kimberly Sheldon.

 Main NIMBioS Postdoc page

 From 2008 until early 2021, NIMBioS was supported by the

 through NSF Award #DBI-1300426, with additional support from

 .
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ©2008-2021 National Institute for Mathematical and Biological Synthesis.
 All rights reserved.